-This corporation, The Luther Burbank Company, is the sole distributer of the Luther Burbank Horticultural productions, and from no other source can any one be positively assured of obtaining genuine Luther Burbank Production.
+In view of these circumstances, a corporation has been formed which will manage, market, and carry on exclusively the business of selling the various new forms of plant life which I have evolved or which I may hereafter create.
+This corporation is the sole distributer of the Luther Burbank horticultural productions, and from no other source can one be positively assured of obtaining genuine Luther Burbank creations.

-To give each purchaser a guarantee of receiving original Burbank creations, this corporation has originated a trademark.
-The name "Burbank" has been so indiscriminately and fraudulently used that it has been in danger of losing, in a measure, its true significance.
-Every package of seed and every plant sent out from this corporation will have this trademark on it for your protection.
-All fraudulent uses of the same will be vigorously prosecuted and any information that will give knowledge of its misuse will be welcome.
+It is called The Luther Burbank Company.
+To give each purchaser a guarantee of receiving original Burbank productions, this corporation has originated a trade-mark.
+The name "Burbank" has been so indiscriminately and fraudulently used that it has been in danger of losing in a measure its true significance.
+Every package of seed and every plant sent out from this corporation will have this trade-mark on it for your protection.
+All fraudulent uses of the same will be vigorously prosecuted and any information; that will give knowledge of its misuse will be welcome.